 1 whole egg, from a source you trust, at room temperature

-1/2 cup expeller-pressed coconut oil (liquid)
+1/2 cup liquid expeller-pressed coconut oil (affiliate link)

 1/2 cup avocado oil (or macadamia nut oil for a nuttier, butterier flavor)